 Dr. R. Bruce Donoff

 Dr. R. Bruce Donoff has served as Dean of Harvard School of Dental Medicine (HSDM) since 1991.
 He was born in New York City, and attended Brooklyn College as an undergraduate.
 He received his DMD from the Harvard School of Dental Medicine in 1967 and his MD from Harvard Medical School in 1973.
 Dr. Donoff's professional career has centered on Harvard's Faculty of Medicine and the Massachusetts General Hospital's Department of Oral and Maxillofacial Surgery.
 He began as an intern in 1967, served as Chairman and Chief of Service from 1982 through 1993, and continues to see patients today.

-In addition to these responsibilities, Dr. Donoff has made major contributions in research to the specialty of oral and maxillofacial surgery with interests in wound healing, bone graft survival, sensory nerve repair and oral cancer.
+In addition to leading HSDM as its Dean, Dr. Donoff has made major contributions in research to the specialty of oral and maxillofacial surgery with interests in wound healing, bone graft survival, sensory nerve repair and oral cancer.
 He has published over one hundred papers, authored textbooks, and lectured worldwide.
-He recently helped launch a new Harvard Initiative - Integrating Oral Health and Medicine, a project of great importance to him.
+He recently helped launch the HSDM Initiative - Integrating Oral Health and Medicine, a project of great importance to him.

 Dr. Donoff served twelve years on the Board of the Oral and Maxillofacial Surgery Foundation and is former President of the Friends of the National Institute of Dental and Craniofacial Research.
 He is the editor of the MGH Manual of Oral and Maxillofacial Surgery and a member of the Editorial Board of the Journal of Oral and Maxillofacial Surgery and the Massachusetts Dental Society Journal.